linebender/vello/sparse_strips/android_view_app/README.md

 # Demo of Android View with Vello Hybrid

-[Android View](https://github.com/mwcampbell/android-view) is the upcoming new.
+[Android View](https://github.com/mwcampbell/android-view) is the upcoming new way to make Android apps with Rust.

 To run this, you can use the following commands.